 Tap to Pay

-Our card readers accept contactless Visa and Mastercard credit cards and Apple Pay, Google Pay, and Samsung Pay.
+Our card readers accept contactless American Express, Mastercard, and Visa credit cards and Apple Pay, Google Pay, and Samsung Pay.
 For customers without Compass Cards, this new feature means no more ticket line-ups, digging for exact change, or worrying about pre-calculating zones.
-You can tap a contactless Visa or Mastercard credit card or mobile-payment method on card readers to pay your adult, cash fare.
+You can tap your applicable card on card readers to pay your adult, cash fare.
 Note: card readers will not accept debit cards.

 How to use Tap to Pay

-Tap your contactless Visa or Mastercard credit card or mobile device (linked to a Visa or Mastercard credit card) on a card reader to start your journey.
+Tap your contactless American Express, Mastercard or Visa credit card or mobile device (linked to an American Express, Mastercard or Visa credit card) on a card reader to start your journey.
 Tap your credit card or mobile device when transferring or exiting, with the exception of buses, which are tap in only.

-Please note that only one card can be used per person and customers must carry their proof of payment with them during their journey.
+Please note that only one card can be used per person and customers must carry their proof of payment (credit card) with them during their journey.

 Paying with a credit card or mobile device allows you to transfer seamlessly across the system.
 You'll have 90 minutes to make your final transfer on bus, SkyTrain, and SeaBus, and 120 minutes on West Coast Express.